 The second W specifies exactly what you need.
 Be precise and concrete.
 Instead of 'write a LinkedIn post,' say 'write a 150-word LinkedIn post that positions me as a thought leader on AI adoption for non-technical professionals.'
 The more specific your What, the more targeted and useful the output.

-W4: When - Set Timeframe and Urgency
+W3: When - Set Timeframe and Urgency

-The fourth W addresses timing and scope.
+The third W addresses timing and scope.
 This is especially important for planning, strategy, and research tasks.
 'Provide a 90-day implementation plan' versus 'provide a 3-year strategic roadmap' will produce completely different outputs.
 When also includes any relevant deadlines, seasons, or time-sensitive context that should shape the response.

 W5: hoW - Specify Format and Style